PlanetHopf/LARS/Homework/Homework7/Assignment_10.md

  - *Does your code meet the FAIR4RS Principles?
 If so, how does it meet the principles?
 If not, which principles does it not meet and why?*

+Phone calls, github, google drive file, and google search.
+They worked well for comminicating and organizing.

+We wouldnt have tried to work on the webscraping as heard as we did.

+The next step in development would have been data analysis.
+No our does not mean FAIR4RS, specifically it does not meet the global variable condition, and does not meet community standards.